 For the addict, nothing comes before taking that first drink or drug.
 Not family or friends, the toll it takes on physical or mental health, nor the mounting financial debt that addiction invariably leads to.
 When you are in active addiction, the urge to seek out and use drugs or alcohol can take up every waking moment of the day.
 Even if you want to stop, it can feel impossible.
 Whilst drug addiction is evidently more severe than drug abuse, this isn’t to say that abusing substances is okay or acceptable, or that there won’t be harmful consequences for the person involved.
 Indeed, drug abuse can eventually lead to addiction.

-If you or a loved one is trying to quit drugs, speak to our experienced counsellors at our private drug rehab.
+If you or a loved one is trying to quit drugs, speak to our experienced counsellors at our private rehab facility.
 We can help assess if you have a drug problem and give you trustworthy advice on how to help.

 What is drug addiction?